satishsurath/archive.summarizeme.io/README.md

 ### Features that work:
 - **Summarize From Text** feature works for limited number of characters
+- **Summarize From URL** Extract Main Text from a webpage and summarize it

 ### Features to be added:

-- Extract Main Text from a webpage and summarize it
 - Extract Text from a PDF file and Summarize it